 The maximum amount of GPU memory made available for module processing.
 As with system memory, lower values will force memory-hungry modules to process images with an increasing number of tiles.
 Your GPU memory will likely also be used by other applications on your system.
-However, in contrast to system memory, your GPU is not able to take advantage of swap files and it can be difficult for darktable to know exactly how much memory is available at a given time.
-If this parameter is set too high, darktable could be forced to fall back to CPU processing (which will be significantly slower).
-For this reason, the GPU memory parameter fraction also includes an extra 400MB of headroom in an attempt to avoid over-allocation of memory.
-For example, on a GPU with 6GB of memory, darktable will use approximately (6 - 0.4) 700 / 1024, or 3.8GB of GPU RAM when using the resource default level.
+However, in contrast to system memory, your GPU is not able to take advantage of swap files and it is impossible for darktable to know how much memory is available at a given time.
+If this parameter is set too high, darktable could be forced to fall back to CPU processing (which will be significantly slower but stable and with correctly processed data) or darktable might crash and even make your system unusable.
+For this reason, the GPU memory parameter fraction also includes an extra 600MB of headroom in an attempt to avoid over-allocation of memory.
+For example, on a GPU with 6GB of memory, darktable will use approximately (6 - 0.6) \ 700 / 1024, or 3.5GB of GPU RAM when using the resource default level.